ayatokura/ai-openscale/cloud-known-wos-issues.md

 ### Unexpected data type causes automatic payload logging to fail
 {: #wos-limitations-float-not-vector-error}

 If your model output includes a field with a probability value, it must be a vector.
-Otherwise, automatic payload scoring is disabled.
+Otherwise, automatic payload scoring is disabled even for {{site.data.keyword.pm_full}}.